 You can use Miro breakouts with Zoom together to speed up the decision-making process in your team.

-- In Miro, prepare content for breakouts and link rooms with frames.
+- In Miro, prepare content for breakout frames and link breakouts with frames.

 - Start breakouts in Zoom and assign your participants to rooms.

-- Make sure you have the same number of rooms in Zoom and in Miro, you can easily add & delete rooms if needed in Miro.
+- Make sure you have the same number of rooms in Zoom and in Miro, you can easily add & delete frames if needed in Miro.

 💡 Learn how you can collaborate on Miro boards inside your Zoom meetings with the Miro app for Zoom.